Penrose–Hawking singularity theorems: Interpretation and significance

 In general relativity, a singularity is a place that objects or light rays can reach in a finite time where the curvature becomes infinite, or spacetime stops being a manifold.
 Singularities can be found in all the black-hole spacetimes, the Schwarzschild metric, the Reissner–Nordström metric, the Kerr metric and the Kerr–Newman metric, and in all cosmological solutions that do not have a scalar field energy or a cosmological constant.

 One cannot predict what might come "out" of a big-bang singularity in our past, or what happens to an observer that falls "in" to a black-hole singularity in the future, so they require a modification of physical law.
 Before Penrose, it was conceivable that singularities only form in contrived situations.
 For example, in the collapse of a star to form a black hole, if the star is spinning and thus possesses some angular momentum, maybe the centrifugal force partly counteracts gravity and keeps a singularity from forming.
 The singularity theorems prove that this cannot happen, and that a singularity will always form once an event horizon forms.

 In the collapsing star example, since all matter and energy is a source of gravitational attraction in general relativity, the additional angular momentum only pulls the star together more strongly as it contracts: the part outside the event horizon eventually settles down to a Kerr black hole (see No-hair theorem).
 The part inside the event horizon necessarily has a singularity somewhere.
 The proof is somewhat constructive – it shows that the singularity can be found by following light-rays from a surface just inside the horizon.
-But the proof does not say what type of singularity occurs, spacelike, timelike, orbifold, jump discontinuity in the metric.
+But the proof does not say what type of singularity occurs, spacelike, timelike, null, orbifold, jump discontinuity in the metric.
 It only guarantees that if one follows the time-like geodesics into the future, it is impossible for the boundary of the region they form to be generated by the null geodesics from the surface.
 This means that the boundary must either come from nowhere or the whole future ends at some finite extension.